Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 If you use Facebook ads for your business, you probably already have a Facebook Business Page set up.
 Your Facebook Business Page is a great place to stay in touch with your customers and share helpful information about your business.

 It’s also an excellent place to collect customer reviews.
-Take advantage of this feature by turning on the ratings and reviews setting in your Facebook Page settings.
+Take advantage of this feature by turning on the ratings and reviews option in your Facebook Page settings.
 From there, invite customers to leave reviews sharing their experiences with your company.

 3. Angi (formerly Angie’s List)

 Angi is a major name in business reviews.
-As a platform for accurate information about local businesses from vetted users, Angi guarantees that its reviews are legitimate.
+As a platform for accurate information about local businesses from vetted users, Angi guarantees its reviews are legitimate.

 4. Better Business Bureau

 The Better Business Bureau is one of the most trusted names in business ratings and reviews.
 The BBB grades businesses from A+ to F based on several factors, including reviews, complaints, and business responses to reviews and complaints.
+The BBB is a trusted organization, and its ratings could significantly impact a small business.

+The accreditation process ensures that a business makes a good-faith effort to resolve customer complaints and respond to inquiries.
 This effort makes a business more trustworthy in consumers’ eyes.
-With accreditation (and its fee), a business can receive increased exposure online, access to workshops and webinars, and much more.
+Accreditation (and its fee) can give a business increased exposure online, access to workshops and webinars, and much more.
+Visit the BBB online to start the accreditation process for your business.

 5. ConsumerAffairs

-This includes articles on how reviews and a strong reputation can increase revenue, how to find brand ambassadors, and how to convert negative customer experiences into positive ones.
+Collecting reviews for a business is just one service ConsumerAffairs for Brands offers.
+When a business signs up, it receives access to numerous resources, including articles on how reviews and a strong reputation can increase revenue, how to find brand ambassadors, and how to convert negative customer experiences into positive ones.
+Visit ConsumerAffairs for Brands online to create a business account.

 TipTip